davisdowdle/davisdowdle.github.io/_posts/2023-10-11-mysql-connection.md

 ![Import]({{site.url}}.{{site.baseurl}}/assets/images/blogpic1.png)

+If you run into a problem with this first step, it's likely you haven't installed the packages yet.
+Just once, run `pip install <package name>` for the appropriate packages you need to install.
+After that, the code should run smoothly and you should be ready to start your connection.

 ## Step 2: Establish the MySQL connection.

 In order to successfully establish the connection, you'll need at least the host and user associated with the MySQL database.
 Many require a password and some a port number.
 Ideally, the database will also be known to jump right into querying.